teresakae/MoneyTracker-C/README.md

-# MoneyTracker-C
+# Money Tracker (SFT 118 - Algorithms and Programming Final Project)
 A simple income-expense tracker with date, name, and category sorting, featuring visualized summary graphs.
 Built using C and SQL within the NetBeans IDE.

-# Money Tracker (SFT 118 - Algorithms and Programming Final Project)
 This repository contains a simple income and expense tracking application, developed as the final project for SFT 118 - Algorithms and Programming.
 This was a beginner group project.

 ## Features